Top 8 Largest Snakes in Africa

 1. African Rock Python

-The African rock python, also known as Python Sebae, is the largest and longest snake in Africa.
-It’s not only one of the largest snakes in Africa, but also one of the largest in the world.
-The serpent can be found in Senegal, Ethiopia, Uganda, south of Namibia, and South Africa.
+The African rock Python, or Python Sebae, is Africa’s largest and longest snake.
+It’s not only one of the largest snakes in Africa but also one of the largest in the world.
+The serpent can be found in Senegal, Ethiopia, Uganda, south of Namibia, and South Africa

 Unlike snakes that can only survive in some specific areas, this doesn’t apply to the African rock python.
-It can survive in any habitat, either in the desert, rocky, or swampy areas.
+It can survive in any desert, rocky, or swampy area habitat.
 This large snake is a pretty good swimmer – it sometimes stays underwater to observe and hunt for prey that comes to the river to drink.

 You can identify an African rock python by its skin combination of grey, bronze, and brown color.
 They also have irregular spots ranging from bright yellow to dark brown.
 The serpent has a triangular-shaped head, and its body is all scaled smoothly.

-Another distinguishing fact about the African rock python is its sets of triangular marks around its eyes.
+Another distinguishing fact about the African rock python is the triangular marks around its eyes.
 These marks are used to differentiate it from other snakes.

 This big reptile can swallow a human whole, but not very often.
 While this bad boy isn’t venomous, it mostly feeds on big cats, rodents, antelopes, guinea pigs, and crocodiles.
 It doesn’t have fangs but has developed a unique hunting technique.
 The serpent ambushes its prey, strikes, and uses its strength to squeeze it till it’s out of breath.

 Humans hunt these animals for meat, fat, and skin to make leather.
-Other animals don’t really prey on it due to its size, but during digestion, they are easy targets for large dogs and hyenas.
+Other animals don’t prey on it due to its size, but they are easy targets for large dogs and hyenas during digestion.

 The African rock python is not advised to be kept as pets because they are not easily tamed.
 It is a vicious animal and can eat humans if they are hungry.
 Simply put, leave them in the wild!